panthavma/castagne/docs/index/language.md

 	- `F20:` will only execute on frame 20, the first frame starting to count at 1.
 	- `F10-20:` will only execute on frames 10 to 20, both included.
 	- `F10+:` will execute on frames 10 (included) and up.
+	- The modulo operator (`%`) can also be used at the end to repeat behavior every few frames.
+		- `F11-12%20:` will execute on frames 11, 12, 31, 32, 51, 52, etc.
+		- `F15+%30:` will execute on frames 15 to 29 included, then 45 to 59 included, etc.
 - `V`ariable branches check the value of a variable through a condition.
 	- `VVariableName:` will execute when VariableName >= 1
 	- `VVariableName==5` will only execute when VariableName is equal to 5